 In Finland, the TrialNet coordinating center recruits relatives of patients with type 1 diabetes all around Finland together with the pediatric outpatient clinics.

-More information about the ongoing sample collection can be obtained by contacting Study Nurse Sirpa Nolvi (e-mail: email@example.com).
+More information about this study: Study Nurse Sirpa Nolvi (e-mail: email@example.com)

 Early Dietary Intervention and Later Signs of Beta-Cell Autoimmunity (EDIA)